 |Robotics and Autonomous Systems||December 31 (MS)||August 15 (MS)|

-Begin by visiting the ASU Graduate College website and completing the Graduate Admissions application and paying the application fee.
+Begin by visiting the Graduate Admissions website and completing the Graduate Admissions application and paying the application fee.
 The fee is nonrefundable and the application will not be processed until the fee is received.

 In addition to completing the ASU Graduate Admissions application, the following materials must also be submitted to complete your application package:*

 - One set of official transcripts from every college and university attended, including ASU, unless the student graduated from ASU